 Senior Companion's efforts are aimed at helping others live as fully and independently as possible.
-They are focused on easing the loneliness by visiting and talking about old times, playing a game of cards, or just everyday living things that a senior

-PROGRAM DIRECTOR Linda Paulin PHONE 786-7080 Ext.
-144 EMAIL seniorcompanion@ mdscaa.org At A Glance 34 Senior Companions served throughout the year might need some help with or just being a friend.
+They are focused on easing the loneliness by visiting and talking about old times, playing a game of cards, or just everyday living things that a senior might need some help with or just being a friend.
 Senior Companion volunteers add richness to the lives of their clients, while providing access to the community, including grocery shopping, transportation to medical appointments and opportunities for socialization.
-During the COVID-19 pandemic the volunteers continued socialization by phone contacts, pen pal letters to the clients they served and face to face visits.
-This eased the loneliness during the pandemic difficult times.
 In addition to improving the lives of their clients, Senior Companions find their lives enriched through service to others.